Score

 How many pieces can fall off the board before the game ends.
 Fewer allowed = higher risk.
 Applies on next game.Multiplier: fewer pieces = higher multiplier (up to +40% at minimum)

-Total time available in Time Trial mode.
+Total time available in Time Trial and Tilt Gauntlet Sprint modes.
 Clear as many layers as possible before the clock hits zero.No multiplier effect

 Time allowed per piece in Survival mode.
 The timer resets on each drop.
 Layer clears add bonus time (+10s per layer cleared).No multiplier effect